metamuses/lod-save-the-queen/README.md

 The project maps the cultural impact of fashion designer and activist Vivienne Westwood using an ontology-based approach along with structured, linked data.

+The site of the project is live at [metamuses.github.io/lod-save-the-queen](https://metamuses.github.io/lod-save-the-queen).

 ## Repository Structure

 ### csv